lastweek/lastweek.github.io/docs/notes/source_code.md

 	- assembler is amazing
 	- static linker.. the magic thing is its linker script!
 - [CRIU: Checkpoint and Restore in Userspace](https://github.com/lastweek/source-criu)
+	- The reason I love this repo is because it has so many interesting pieces on how to interact with kernel, save states, and restore them.
+In addition, it shows how to properly use many less well known syscalls.
 - [GRUB2: bootloader](https://github.com/lastweek/source-grub2)
 	- Learn how modern bootloader works.
 	- Detailed analysis of Linux booting sequence (how it transit from